Generic Name: Nitisinone Tablets (ni TIS i known)

 - Take with or without food.

-- If you cannot swallow this medicine (nitisinone tablets) whole, you may melt it in room temperature water in an oral syringe.
+- If you cannot swallow this medicine (nitisinone tablets) whole, you may dissolve it in room temperature water in an oral syringe.
 If you can swallow soft foods, the tablets can be crushed and mixed with applesauce.
 Do not mix with other liquids or foods.
 Follow how to mix as you have been told by your doctor or read the package insert.

 - Wash your hands before use.